iandorsey00/geodata/README.md

     Example: geodata -d "San Francisco city, California" Get the DemographicProfile for San Francisco, CA.

+    Superlative usage:     geodata -s "superlative_query"
+    Superlative usage:     geodata --superlative="superlative_query"
+    Antisuperlative usage: geodata -n "superlative_query"
+    Antisuperlative usage: geodata -antisuperlative="superlative_query"

+    Print the top (or bottom) 30 places with by component or compound value.

+    superlative_query

+        comp_name:c|cc[:filter_pop[:filter_county]]

+    See documentation.

+    Example: geodata -s "per_capita_income:c:50000"
+            Get the top 30 places in California by per capita income with a population of over 50,000.

+    Example: geodata -n "bachelors_degree_or_higher:cc:0:Orange County"
+            Get the bottom 30 places in California by percent of the population over 25 with a bachelor's degree or higher in Orange County.

 ## Current project status

 It's now possible to query `PlaceVectors` and `PlaceVectorApps` in California